 Titanium dental implants are made in trusted laboratories that supply a wide selection of pre-selected standard post sizes.
 The restoration, on the other hand, is a custom-made appliance.
 This ensures each patient gets a result that meets their exact needs.
 Your general dentist will either make your dental implant in-house using a milling machine, or they will send detailed impressions or models to a partner lab.

 This lab will create a long-lasting, resilient dental implant restoration just for you.
 Most crowns are crafted out of porcelain which is durable and looks uniquely similar to tooth enamel.
 Once the crown is ready, the lab will send it back to our office, and we will complete the procedure by securely attaching your implant crown in place.
+We work seamlessly with your general dentist and lab to ensure the maximum outcomes for our patients.

 When placed properly and maintained with care, dental implants can last for 30 years or more.
 It’s quite common for patients to keep their implants for the rest of their lives.
 Dental implants cannot cause cavities, but they can be affected by bone loss similar to periodontal disease.
 Proper oral hygiene at home and through routine cleaning appointments is very important to help ensure the long-term health of your dental implant.